-Working with cables can be a little mysterious for new knitters, but it's really easy to make simple cables.
-The best way is to just dive in and try one.
-This super-warm headband/earwamer is a great first cable project because it involves just one cable and is a small, quick-knitting project.
+Working with cables can be a little mysterious for new knitters, but it's easy to make simple cables.
+The best way is just to dive in and try one.
+This super-warm headband/ear warmer is a great first cable project because it involves just one cable and is a small, quick-knitting project.
 It's also incredibly useful on those cold, windy winter days when you'd like to wear your hair back and still keep your ears warm.

 - about 75 yards of chunky weight 100 percent wool (I used about half a hank of Manos del Uruguay in Cirrus, color 39)